dsj7419/python-learning-by-projects/07-exception-handling/README.md

 ## Next Steps

-Congratulations on completing Chapter 6! 🎉 Now, navigate to the [next chapter](../07-object-oriented-programming/README.md) to continue your Python journey.
+Congratulations on completing Chapter 6! 🎉 Now, navigate to the [next chapter](../08-object-oriented-programming/README.md) to continue your Python journey.

+## Additional Resources

 ## Additional Resources